|

 Cumberland

-approaches, it becomes clear.
-A faint arc of multi-colored
+as one approaches, it becomes clear.
+A faint arc of

-light reaches from the base of the falls
+multi-colored light reaches from the base of the

 downstream